merose/MakeyPiano/README.md

 sudo apt-get install python-pip python-dev # To get pip sudo pip install evdev # To be able to read USB keyboard and mouse events
 ```
 * The Pi will generate too much noise, by default, if the audio output amplitude is zero.
-Turn off audio dithering by editing `/boot/config.txt`:
+Turn off audio dithering by adding a setting at the end of `/boot/config.txt`: (This does not take effect until reboot.)

 ```
 disable_audio_dither=1